IgorOlhovski/Drupal-Framework/README.txt

 To add regions, see: http://drupal.org/node/242107#comment-798428

 To enable current node to show in the breadcrumb trail, remove comment slashes on line 37 of template.php

+To use dark version of Framework, rename style.css to something like style-light.css (or just delete it).
+Then rename style-dark.css to style.css

 >>> SUPPORT